-To spotlight the region’s broad and diverse gastronomic scene and to support its recovery, in 2020 Latin America’s 50 Best Restaurants presented for the first time El Espíritu de América Latina, a collection of casual restaurants that have had a positive impact on their communities and local cuisine, whether during the recent crisis or over a sustained period of time.
-The unranked collection was revealed to media and the public on Tuesday, 24th November 2020.
+In November 2020, Latin America’s 50 Best Restaurants presented for the first time El Espíritu de América Latina, a collection of casual restaurants that have had a positive impact on their communities and local cuisine (whether during the coronavirus crisis or over a sustained period of time), to spotlight the region’s diverse gastronomic scene and to support the recovery of the hospitality sector.

 As gastro-tourism rose in popularity, Latin America’s 50 Best Restaurants earned its legitimacy as a compass for fledgling gourmets, unveiling up-and-coming chefs and culinary trends and showcasing the subtlety and complexity of various cuisines from around the region – with many more still to discover.